 In the modern world, the number of cases related to home breakings has continued to increase.
 It’s for this reason that most home buyers are always looking for a home with added security features, such as alarms and surveillance.
 If you are reading this, the high chances are that you are also considering investing in home surveillance, but you are not sure of where to begin.
+These are how to prevent your house from being robbed.
 Without saying much, here is everything that you need to know about home surveillance and cameras used.

 If you are keen enough, you may have noted that there is a difference between the security cameras in a mall, and those added in a home.
 Yes, there is a camera for every situation based on the size that needs to be covered.
 When you head to a store to buy surveillance tools, you must understand the difference between consumer-grade cameras and commercial-grade cameras.
 Consumer cameras are the types of camera surveillance that are mostly installed in homes and private areas.
 They have less power to capture and come at a lower price as opposed to the commercial-grade version.
 These commercial cameras are the ones you see on the streets or malls as they capture a broad field, and are much efficient.
 However, they are a bit pricey and can cost up to $5000 based on the type of recorder you want and the amount of storage.

 More often than not, you may find yourself concluding that all surveillance cameras are the same.
 Well, the fact that the cameras perform the same task, which is recording the daily events, doesn’t mean that they are similar in quality.
 One thing you must know is that commercial-grade cameras are designed for high-performance applications, and where failure isn’t an option.
 The standard cameras, on the other end, don’t guarantee that.
 For example, consumer-grade surveillance tends to perform poorly during the night while their counterparts adapt and capture quality videos even when the night comes.